4 Ways to Say No Without Saying "No"

 Read more from Time by Design

-A blurry image of a blue and yellow object
+A blurry photo of a red and pink object